kingluddite/web-dev-notes/frontend/js/json/02-json-and-javascript.md

 ```

 * So this will remove the `id` if it is a number.
 So `replacer` gives you the value to remove items from JSON if you need to before converting it into a JSON object.
-* the `' '` is a space and just helps format your JSON
+* The `' '` is a space and just helps format your JSON
     - you may also use `'\t'` for tabs

 ## JSON and JavaScript Review